Sato-Tate Distributions of $y^2=x^p-1$ and $y^2=x^{2p}-1$: Nondegenerate Abelian Varieties

 where $\mathscr B^d(A)=(H^{2d}(A,\mathbb Q)\cap H^{d,d}(A))\otimes \mathbb C$ is the $\mathbb C$-span of Hodge cycles of codimension $d$ on $A$.
 Furthermore, we define the ring where $\mathscr D^d(A)$ is the $\mathbb C$-span of classes of intersection of $d$ divisors.
 This is the subring of $\mathscr B^*(A)$ generated by the divisor classes, i.e. generated by $\mathscr B^1(A)$.
 In general, it is known that we have containment $\mathscr D^*(A) \subseteq \mathscr B^*(A)$ \cite{Shioda82}.

 \begin{defn} \cite{Aoki2002} An abelian variety $A$ is said to be \textbf{nondegenerate} if $\mathscr D^*(A) = \mathscr B^*(A)$.
-If $\mathscr D^*(A) \not= \mathscr B^*(A)$, then $A$ is said to be degenerate. \end{defn}
+If $\mathscr D^*(A) \not= \mathscr B^*(A)$, then $A$ is said to be \textbf{degenerate}. \end{defn}

 \begin{defn} \cite{Aoki2002,Hazama89} An abelian variety $A$ is said to be \textbf{stably nondegenerate} if, for any integer $k\geq 1$, $\mathscr D^*(A^k) = \mathscr B^*(A^k)$. \end{defn} Hazama proves in Theorem 1.2 of \cite{Hazama89} that $A$ is stably nondegenerate if and only if the dimension of its Hodge group is maximal.
-When $A$ is an abelian variety with CM and is absolutely simple, this is equivalent to saying that the CM type is nondegenerate (see, for example, \cite{Aoki2002, FGL2016}).
+Note that in \cite{FGL2016}, the authors use the word \emph{nondegenerate} to describe abelian varieties with this property.

+Nondegeneracy is related to the CM-type of an abelian variety.
+Let $A/\mathbb Q$ be a dimension $d$ abelian variety.
+Suppose that there is a number field $K$ with $[K:\mathbb Q]=2d$ and an injective ring homomorphism $\iota: K \rightarrow \End(A)\otimes \mathbb Q$.
+The map $\iota$ induces a representation $\Phi$ of $K$ on the space of holomorphic 1-forms on $A$ and we say that $(A,\iota)$ is of \textbf{CM-type} $(F,\Phi)$ (see, for example, \cite{ShimuraTaniyama1961,Kubota1965,Aoki2002,Pohlmann1968}).
+When $A$ is an absolutely simple abelian variety with complex multiplication, stable nondegeneracy is equivalent to the CM-type being nondegenerate, i.e. the CM-type has maximal rank (see, for example, \cite{Kubota1965, Aoki2002}).

 Let $\mathscr C^d(A)$ be the subspace of $\mathscr B^d(A)$ generated by the classes of algebraic cycles on $A$ of codimension $d$.
 Then

 and the Hodge Conjecture for $A$ asserts that $\mathscr C^d(A) = \mathscr B^d(A)$ for all $d$ \cite{Aoki2002, Shioda82}.
 It is clear from Definition \ref{def:degenerate} that if $A$ is nondegenerate then the Hodge Conjecture holds.
 However, there are many cases where the Hodge Conjecture holds for degenerate abelian varieties.
 For example, Shioda verified the Hodge Conjecture for $\Jac(C_m)$ for all $m\leq 21$, though $\Jac(C_9)$, $\Jac(C_{15})$, and $\Jac(C_{21})$ are degenerate (see \cite[Section 6]{Shioda82}).